 - Specialized training institute.
 Often the most economical option, specialized training schools offer a high degree of flexibility in course options.
 Many of these online outlets offer hard skills training in your vertical as well as generalized experience in areas such as Microsoft Office, digital competencies and more.

 - Vendor-specific courses.
 This option provides highly specialized training in a particular product – often computer hardware or software – directly from the manufacturer or vendor of the product.
 The course subject matter is very narrow, but will generally give in-depth instruction and training directly from an instructor certified and employed by the vendor.

 Online classes are offered in a number of different formats that fit varying academic levels, learning styles, and personal schedules.

 Some are highly regulated, with specific set class times that you must attend.
 These courses are often taught by an instructor or professor via live video feed, and participation and interaction are expected.
 Other online courses use a more free-form approach that allows participants to work around their own schedules, learning the material via text and pre-recorded videos.
 In this format, the only interaction with the instructor may be through email.
 In others, one might pay to listen to lectures or lessons and complete assignments on their own, with no direct instructor interaction.

-Carefully take into account your schedule and learning type to figure out what format works best for you.
+Carefully take into account your schedule and learning type to figure out which format works best for you.